One of The Earliest Maps to Show Both Tasman Voyages

 His second voyage proved even less successful.
 He was supposed to find a passage south of New Guinea to the east coast of Australia, but he missed the strait and instead thought it a bay.
 He did, however, more fully chart Australia’s northern coastline, which had only been sporadically encountered to that point.
 Previously, information for the north coast, especially for portions of the coasts in what it today Queensland, Australia, come from the voyage of the Dutch vessel Duyfken in 1605-06.
 Under the command of Willem Janszoon, the Duyfken explored the eastern shore of the Gulf of Carpentaria, just below the Cape York Peninsula, a venture which was famously the first recorded European contact with Australia.

 This map is rarely seen on the market.
-This is only the third example of the map we have offered in the past twenty years.
+This is the first example of the map we have offered.

 The Zeno family was part of the Venetian elite; indeed, their family had controlled the monopoly over transport between Venice and the Holy Land during the Crusades.
 Nicolo Zeno set off in 1380 to England and Flanders; other evidence seems to corroborate this part of the voyage.
 Then, his ship was caught in a huge storm, blowing him off course and depositing him in the far North Atlantic.
 He and his crew were wrecked on a foreign shore, the island of Frislanda (sometimes Friesland or Freeland).